TcMenu/documentation/content/products/arduino-libraries/io-abstraction/matrix-keyboard-keypad-manager.md

 {{< blockClear "left" >}}

-## Wiring a keyboard to an Arduino / embedded device
+## Wiring a matrix keyboard to an Arduino / embedded device

 In order wire up a matrix keyboard, each row gets configured as an INPUT and is connected to an input capable pin, this pin should be pulled up with a 1K resistor too.
 Then, each column gets configured as OUTPUT and is wired to an output capable pin.
 Below is an example circuit, it shows how a matrix keyboard is both wired internally and also where the external resistors are needed.
 The library will actually set all inputs to INPUT_PULLUP, so for very short wire runs you may get away without the PULL-UP resistors shown in the circuit.
 You'll need to test this yourself.